Diversity & Inclusion Expert

 Tina is a contributing writer fo the Human Resources Institute of Alberta’s Network magazine, Calgary Real Estate News, as well as Home to Home.
 She was profiled in Alberta’s Venture Magazine.
 She was profiled in Alberta’s Venture Magazine.

 Named one of Canada’s 10 Notable Speakers by Ignite magazine, audiences describe Tina as ‘dynamic, highly energetic, relevant and hilarious’.
 She consistently rates as the ‘the best speaker of the conference’.
 Her interactive approach is insightful and her delivery is highly entertaining.
 She breaks down barriers to create a comfortable and fun space where people ask the questions they might otherwise be afraid to ask.

-In unrelated news, Tina became a face of diversity, literally, when she was chosen to be a part of Dove’s Campaign for Real Beauty representing beauty in diversity.
+In unrelated news, Tina became a face of diversity- literally.
+She was a part of Dove’s Campaign for Real Beauty representing beauty in diversity.